Coaching & Rates

 A few of the special ways I can help:

-• Presence.
-Through my acting training and 30+ years of meditation, I'm able to be present in sessions and bring an immediacy to the experience that allows for discoveries.
+Presence.
+Through my acting training and 30+ years of meditation, I'm able to be present in sessions and augment the immediacy of the experience in a way that allows for discoveries.

-• Broad experience.
-I've learned through my four career paths that transitions and new beginnings are possible while maintaining a core, synthesized, and developing identity.
+Career flexibility.
+I've learned through my four career paths (including management experience) that transitions and new beginnings are possible while maintaining a core, synthesized, and developing identity.

-• Manifesting ideas.
-As a writing coach and teacher, I've learned to bring out what you authentically want to say and ways to help you say it (or do it).
-This technique applies well to life coaching.
+Manifesting ideas.
+As a writing coach and teacher, I've learned to bring out what writers authentically want to say and ways to help them say it.
+These techniques apply well to life coaching.

-• Growth mindset.
-I've been trained in Carol Dweck's Growth Mindset and self-educated in other elements of positive psychology.
+Growth mindset.
+I've been trained in Carol Dweck's Growth Mindset and other thinking in what's often called positive psychology.

-• Creativity.
-With a thesis in creativity studies, I understand much about the creative journey and have been strongly influenced by the work of Mihaly Csikszentmihalyi (“Finding Flow: The Psychology of Engagement with Everyday Life”), among others.
+Creativity.
+With a thesis in creativity studies as part of the writing process (as well as a thesis in acting performance), I understand much about the creative journey and have been strongly influenced by the work of Mihaly Csikszentmihalyi (“Finding Flow: The Psychology of Engagement with Everyday Life”), among others.

-• Authenticity and diversity.
+Authenticity and diversity.
 As a gay man, I've experienced and seen how much listening to our authentic self matters.
-I've also become attuned to people from other groups who've felt disempowered by society, most recently the disabled community.
+I've also become attuned to people from other groups who've felt disempowered by society, most recently the disabled community through my work with Bionews.

-• Clarity.
+Clarity.
 I've learned through having a family member who lived with addiction that I can love and support, but I can't fix and rescue.
+My clients are in charge of their own development; I am there to help through coaching.
+And coaching can help!

-In my time away from coaching and editing, I’m into reading, meditation, running, and (recently) singing.
-That latter endeavor has reminded me of the value of stepping outside of our comfort zones to grow.
+In my time away from coaching and editing, I spend time reading, meditating, writing, playing with my two dogs, and (recently) singing.
+That latter endeavor has reminded me of the value of stepping outside our comfort zones to grow.
 (Our brains have neuroplasticity and can enjoy and benefit from the new!)
+I'm also a certified reiki practitioner.

 David as Shamraeff in "The Seagull" in Riverside Park, New York City.
 Credit: Hudson Classical